unixag-zw/git-cheat-sheet/README.md

 git show 19e771:README.md
 ```

-### I want to open the contents of a file in a given commit in my editor.
+### Open the contents of a file in a given commit in my editor.

 Since you're working on the command-line, the output of any git-command can be piped into another command.
 As such, you can use the `show` command to open a previous commit's file-content in your editor or viewer of choice: